matthewdrees/matthewdrees.github.io/_posts/2024-01-03-the-boys-in-the-boat.md

 ---
 layout: post
-title:  "Book notes: The Boys In The Boat"
+title:  "Book notes: The Boys in the Boat"
 category: book
 ---